Work Visa? What’s That?

 The short answer is: yes.
 The long answer is a bit more complicated.
 With relative ease, anyone can get under-the-table work in Buenos Aires.
 The trick is knowing where to find it.
 First of all, it helps to be able to stay in the country for some time.
 The Argentine government and their lax tourist visa policies make this very easy.
 It is common practice amongst expats to extend the free, 90-day tourist visas multiple times, either by going to the immigrations office or by leaving the country and coming back (thanks, Uruguay).
 This policy allows most anyone to stay in Buenos Aires for many months, or even years, and leaves plenty of time to search for work.

 Language institutes may become your best friends or worst enemies.
 A positive aspect is that they can get you classes at businesses that wouldn’t have otherwise let you past security.
-A negative one is that you must live with the fact that the companies will pay you significantly less than what you would get for teaching private lessons or having a direct connection.
+A negative one is that you must live with the fact that the institutes will pay you significantly less than what you would get for teaching private lessons or having a direct connection.
 Furthermore, it is often necessary to work for many institutes at the same time, which can make putting together a schedule and getting to each class difficult, though far from impossible.
 To find a listing of institutes in the city, go to Eslbase.com.
 Private lessons are clearly more profitable for the teacher, though these gigs are also a lot more difficult to find, especially when starting out.
-Either way, teaching is a very good way to meet new people and is among the easier jobs to find in Buenos Aires.
+Either way, teaching is a very good way to meet new people, start the wheel turning and is among the easier jobs to find in Buenos Aires.

-Another industry that commonly looks for English speakers and foreigners is tourism; tour companies, hotels, hostels, bars, restaurants and the sort.
+Another industry that commonly seeks for English speakers and foreigners is tourism; tour companies, hotels, hostels, bars, restaurants and the sort.
 Lots of gringos come to visit the Buenos Aires each year, so tourism companies need other English speakers to speak gringo to them, making the travelers feel more comfortable.
-This work can be as simple as proofreading brochures and websites, but can also include customer service and sales.
-This is an interesting and challenging field of work, and these connections can come in handy the next time a friend or relative flies down to see you.
+This work can be as simple as proofreading brochures and websites, but can also include customer service, leading tours, tending bar and sales.

-One job opportunity that is quickly gaining steam among expats is telemarketing.
+One job opportunity that always seem to be available is telemarketing.
 It’s cheaper for American and European companies to export these jobs overseas, and they need fluent English speakers to speak with their clients.
 Of course, the companies don’t tell their clients that they are taking advantage of cheaper overseas labor.
 So you could end up in an awkward situation, like being from Arkansas, sitting in Buenos Aires and telling people that you are calling from Las Vegas.
 One drawback of telemarketing work is that while your bosses make dollars or euros, you still earn pesos.
-But nobody said that life, abroad jobs, or working in “black” in Argentina, was fair
+But nobody said that life, abroad jobs, or working in “black” in Argentina, was fair.

 Often, the best pay comes with online correspondence jobs with companies in the US or Europe.
-These jobs allow for flexible hours, and since they pay in dollars, these correspondence jobs come with the added benefit of the international exchange rate.
+These jobs allow for flexible hours, and since they pay in Dollars/Euros/Pounds, these correspondence jobs come with the added benefit of the international exchange rate.
 Those seeking these jobs only need an internet connection and a dream.
 This is often the path of journalists, graphic designers, proofreaders and other professional writers.
 However, like teaching, it will take tenacity and determination to scrape up enough work to stay afloat or land that one good gig.

-The foreign job-seeker in Buenos Aires needs creativity in order to find work in the “black” in Buenos Aires.
-Be prepared to take on a mix of many different jobs, or changas.
+The foreign job-seeker in Buenos Aires needs a bit of creativity in order to find work en negro in Buenos Aires.
+Be prepared to take on a mix of many different jobs, or changes.
 Good places to look are Craigslist, Facebook groups like Buenos Aires Classifieds and ZonaJobs.com.ar, though it is also very important to constantly be checking travel and expat forums for new opportunities.
 Remember to keep your ears open for any type of visa-free work, and don’t be afraid to try out industries you never thought you’d work in before as the low man on the totem pole.